Back to first presentation slide

 Refining unique and individualized designs

-In the schematic design images below, minimum materials were applied to the model and the model's emphasis became the roofing tile.
-To present these as design development images, an interrupted-pass rendering technique would be advisable (after adding a few trees or shrubs in the foreground).
-A 3D paint program by the name of Piranesi that applies watercolor and paint style filters to images such as the ones below is another great presentation solution.
+In the schematic design images to follow, minimum materials were applied to the model and the model's emphasis became the roofing tile.
+To present these images in a design development presentation, an 'interrupted-pass' rendering technique could be used.
+(After adding trees and shrubs in the foreground.)

-Sometimes allowing room for client feedback and modifications to a design is precisely the goal we should be setting for ourselves when using 3D modeling as a design tool.
-Providing wireframe b&w backgrounds to an artist for manual rendering is also an effective way to take advantage of 3D modeling as a tool in the design stages of a project.
-Each presentation technique has its own advantages and all should be used to refine unique and individualized designs whenever possible.
-The images below were created with AccuRender. ( Trees, people and cars are not always used in the early design development phases.)
+Providing black & white wireframe backgrounds to an artist for manual rendering is another effective way to take advantage of 3D modeling as a tool in the design stages of a project.
+Each presentation technique has its advantages and all should be used to refine unique and individualized designs whenever possible.

-Images courtesy of Faulconer & Carawan Architects - Ventura, California
+Images courtesy of: Faulconer & Carawan Architects - Ventura, California

 Expressing materials on the computer screen